 Murdaugh defense team alleges jury tampering in request for new trial

 COLUMBIA, S.C.
-(WCSC) - Attorneys who represent convicted killer Alex Murdaugh have filed a motion for a new trial amid allegations the Colleton County clerk of court tampered with the jury during Murdaugh’s six-week trial earlier this year.
+(WCSC/Gray News) - Attorneys who represent convicted killer Alex Murdaugh have filed a motion for a new trial amid allegations the court clerk of Colleton County, South Carolina, tampered with the jury during Murdaugh’s six-week trial earlier this year.

 Murdaugh was convicted and sentenced in March for the June 2021 shooting deaths of his wife, Maggie, and their son, Paul, at the family’s hunting property in rural Colleton County.